-- Set up a separate Management VM in the Microsoft Hyper-V cluster on both the primary and DR site. - The Management VMs must be in the same Active Directory domain as the Microsoft failover clusters. - For the Management VM operating system, install Windows Server 2008 R2. - Install the Microsoft failover cluster management tools on the Management VMs. - Configure at least one static IPv4 address on each Management VM. - Enable PowerShell Remoting on the Management VMs. - Configure the storage for the Management VM on a separate (non-replicated) LUN from the application VMs.

-- Install and configure the array replication management software on the Management VMs. - Configure the arrays to give the Management VMs access to the array hardware gateway (command) devices.
-This is required during Disaster Recovery Manager configuration. - On the primary site, set up the Management VM for failover within the primary Microsoft failover cluster.
+- Set up a separate Management VM in the Microsoft Hyper-V cluster on both the primary and DR site. - The Management VMs must be in the same Active Directory domain as the Microsoft failover clusters. - For the Management VM operating system, install Windows Server 2012. - Install the Microsoft failover cluster management tools on the Management VMs. - Install the Remote Server Administration Tools on the Management VMs on the DR site. - Configure at least one static IPv4 address on each Management VM. - Enable PowerShell Remoting on the Management VMs. - Configure the storage for the Management VM on a separate (non-replicated) LUN from the application VMs. - Install and configure the array replication management software on the Management VMs. - Configure the arrays to give the Management VMs access to the array hardware gateway (command) devices.
+This is required during Disaster Recovery Manager configuration. - On the primary site, set up the Management VM for failover within the primary Microsoft failover cluster. - When configuring a Virtual Machine role in the failover cluster, make sure that its name matches the host name of the Management VM.
+Otherwise, the Disaster Recovery Configuration Wizard for Microsoft Hyper-V might incorrectly list the Management VM along with the application VMs that are available for disaster recovery.